-Pursuant to our amended and restated investors' rights agreement, beginning 180 days after this offering and subject to certain terms of limitation, parties to such agreement holding at least 50% of the registrable securities (as defined therein as (i) common stock issuable or issued upon conversion of our preferred stock; (ii) common stock issued or issuable upon conversion and/or exercise of any other securities of the Company acquired by investors after the date hereof; (iii) common stock issuable or issued upon the exercise of certain warrants to purchase shares of our common stock issued to certain investors and (iv) any common stock issued as a dividend or other distribution with respect to, or in exchange for or in replacement of the shares referenced in clauses (i) and (ii) above) can request that we file a registration statement with respect to not less than \$5 million in value of registrable securities.
-Under specified circumstances, we also have the right to defer filing of a requested registration statement for a period of 90 days.
+Pursuant to our investors' rights agreements with the holders of our outstanding shares of Series A-1 preferred stock and our Series A-2 preferred stock, subject to certain terms of limitation, parties to such agreement holding at least 50% of the registrable securities (as defined therein as (i) common stock issuable or issued upon conversion of our preferred stock; (ii) common stock issued or issuable upon conversion and/or exercise of any other securities of our company acquired by investors after the date hereof; (iii) common stock issuable or issued upon the exercise of certain warrants to purchase shares of our common stock issued to certain investors and (iv) any common stock issued as a dividend or other distribution with respect to, or in exchange for or in replacement of the shares referenced in clauses (i) and (ii) above) can request that we file a registration statement with respect to not less than \$5 million in value of registrable securities.
+Under specified circumstances, we also have the right to defer filling of a requested registration statement for a period of 90 days.
+At March 31, 2021, the registrable securities under our investors' rights agreements consisted of an aggregate of 3,638,549 shares of our common stock.